maurer2/html-newsletters-and-mjml/slides/slides.md

 ## Why is creating HTML newsletters so weird?

-* Many render engines with varying degree of capabilities
+* Many render engines with different capabilities
-* Rarely updated for new requirements
+* Rarely get updated for new requirements
-* Webmailer remove a lot of styles
+* Webmailer are picky and remove a lot of styles

 ---

 ## Basic layout techniques

 * Use deeply nested tables for all layouts
-* Use inline CSS for general styling and embedded styles for responsive overrides
+* Use inline CSS for general styling and style-tags for responsive overrides
-* Don't use body tag for styling e.g. background color
+* Don't use body tag for styling
 * Avoid html-attributes like cellpadding or cellspacing
-* Avoid padding and width/height value on the same element
+* Avoid padding and width/height on the same element
 * Avoid floats or modern layout methods
-* Use conditional commands like `<!--[if mso]>` to target Outlook
+* Use conditional commands to target Outlook
-* Font-tags, center-tags, spacer.gifs etc. are not necessary anymore
+* Font-tags, center-tags are not necessary anymore

 ---